mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

   - Not connected graph: 0, because nodes/vertices can be without edges between them
   - Connected graph: `n-1`, because a path must be possible from any node/vertex to another
 - Maximum edges
-  - Simple graph (max. one dge between direct/adjacent nodes, no self-edges): `n * (n-1) / 2`
+  - Simple graph (max. one edge between direct/adjacent nodes, no self-edges): `n * (n-1) / 2`
   - Not simple graph: `inf`, because we can have infinite number of edges between a single pair of vertices
-- Sum of the degrees of all the nodes: `2m`, because all edges are counted twice, since we sum the degrees all nodes, and an edge connects two every time.
+- Sum of the degrees of all the nodes: `2m`, because all edges are counted twice, since we sum the degrees of all nodes, and an edge connects two every time.

 ![Graph Vocabulary 3: Lower and Upper Bound of Elements](./pics/graph_vocabulary_3.png)